-Dill will grow very well in pots and containers.
+Growing dill in pots and containers is a great option when space is limited.
 Choose a pot at least 12 inches (30cm) deep to accommodate the taproot.
 Consider a dwarf variety such as Fernleaf and monitor the water requirements.

 Dill grown in pots will require more water than ground grown dill as pots and contains dry out more quickly.

 Water regularly but allow the soil to dry out a little between watering, making sure it drains away from the roots before watering again.
 Good soil structure, which allows the water to drain, is important as too much water sitting around the roots can cause dill to wilt and rot.